 Betterment was founded in 2008 in New York City as a goal-based, low-cost investing platform.
 Today, Betterment has over $16 billion in assets under management.

-Betterment Everyday™ offers the advantage of earning a high APY—currently up to 2.04%—on your savings balances and being able to seamlessly move money between savings an a Betterment investing account.
-An investment balance is not required to utilize the Betterment Everyday™ savings account.
+Betterment Everyday™ offers the advantage of earning a high APY—currently up to 2.25% (variable)—on your savings balances and being able to seamlessly move money between savings an a Betterment investing account.
+An investment balance is not required to utilize the Betterment Everyday™ Cash Reserve account.

 Savings balances are FIDC insured up to $1 million.

 To earn Betterment's top savings rate, you simply need to join the waitlist for Betterment's forthcoming free checking product.
 There are no other minimum balance or direct deposit requirements.
-If you don't join the waitlist, you'll still earn 1.90% APY.
+If you don't join the waitlist, you'll still earn up to 0.10% (variable).